Spina Bifida: Myelomeningocele

 You may need tests while you are pregnant to check for spina bifida in your growing baby.

 If your child is born with spina bifida, your healthcare provider may also advise genetic counseling.
 You can discuss with a counselor the risk for a neural tube defect in a future pregnancy.

 Spina bifida is a lifelong condition that has no cure.
-Your child?s healthcare providers will work to prevent deformities or keep them to a minimum.
-They will also work to help your child make the most of his or her abilities.
+Your child’s healthcare providers will work to prevent deformities or keep them to a minimum.
+They will also work to help your child make the most of their abilities.